RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 - First-private variables (which is the default) are passed by value into the target region.

 - Variables mapped using `from` or `tofrom`, are passed by pointer.
-  For `ncc` to process them, we bring the variable into scope by copying its pointee into a local variable and afterwards back.
+  For `ncc` to process them, we bring the variable into scope by copying them into a local variable and afterwards back.

 - Arrays are mapped as pointer.
   If only an array slice (e.g., `#!c map(to:array[10:])`) is mapped, we have to detect the bounds with the `FindArraySectionVisitor`